sujee09/bookmark_thursday/README.md

 Create the test database using the psql command CREATE DATABASE bookmark_manager_test;
 Connect to the database using the pqsl command \c bookmark_manager_test;
 Run the query saved in the file 01_create_bookmarks_table.sql;

+## User Stories

+As a user
+So that I can save new bookmarks
+I would like to be able to add new URLs to the database